 |ωC=0.2%~1%||Lath and sheet mixed structure||The board horse is formed first, and then the piece horse is formed|

-h) Effect of elements on martensite morphology: elements of Cr, Mo, Mn, Ni (decreasing MS point) and Co (increasing MS point) all increase the tendency to form lamellar martensite.
+(h) Influence of Elements on Martensite Morphology: Elements such as Cr, Mo, Mn, and Ni (which lower the MS point) and Co (which raises the MS point) all increase the likelihood of forming lamellar martensite.

 4. Properties of martensite

-(1) The mechanical properties of martensite are characterized by high strength and high hardness.
+(1) Mechanical Properties: Martensite is characterized by high strength and hardness.

-(2) Effect of carbon content on martensite properties: hardness mainly depends on carbon content.
+(2) Effect of Carbon Content on Properties: The hardness of martensite mainly depends on its carbon content.

-When ωC < 0.5%, the hardness of martensite increases sharply with the increase of carbon content.
+When ωC < 0.5%, the hardness of martensite rises steeply with increasing carbon content.

-When ωC > 0.6%, although the hardness of martensite increases, the hardness of steel decreases due to the increase of residual austenite content.
+However, when ωC > 0.6%, although the hardness of martensite increases, the hardness of the steel decreases due to the presence of a higher amount of residual austenite.

-(3) Alloying elements have little effect on the hardness of martensite, but can improve the strength.
+(3) Influence of Alloying Elements: Alloying elements have a minimal effect on the hardness of martensite, but they can enhance its strength.

 The details are as follows:

-Solid solution strengthening: the interstitial atoms are in the octahedral gap of the α-phase lattice, causing the square distortion of the lattice and forming a stress field.
+Solid Solution Strengthening: The presence of interstitial atoms in the octahedral gap of the α-phase lattice creates a square distortion in the lattice, which generates a stress field.

-The stress field interacts strongly with dislocations to improve the strength of martensite.
+This stress field strongly interacts with dislocations, thus enhancing the strength of martensite.

-Phase transformation strengthening: during the transformation of martensite, lattice defects with high density are caused in the crystal.
-Both high-density dislocations in lath martensite and twins in lamellar martensite hinder the dislocation movement, thus strengthening martensite.
+Phase Transformation Strengthening: During the transformation to martensite, high-density lattice defects are formed in the crystal.
+The high-density dislocations in lath martensite and the twins in lamellar martensite inhibit dislocation movement, thereby strengthening martensite.

-Aging strengthening: after the formation of martensite, the atoms of carbon and alloy elements diffuse, segregate or precipitate to dislocations or other lattice defects, pin dislocations, and make dislocations difficult to move, thus causing martensite strengthening.
+Aging Strengthening: After the formation of martensite, the carbon and alloy elements atoms diffuse, segregate, or precipitate to dislocations or other lattice defects, pinning dislocations and making it more difficult for dislocations to move, thereby strengthening martensite.

-Therefore, the volume expansion of the steel during quenching is one of the main reasons for the large internal stress, deformation and even cracking of the workpiece during quenching.
+Thus, the volume expansion of steel during quenching is a major factor in generating large internal stress, deformation, and even cracking in the workpiece.